 Panasonic began as an electrics company back in 1918 but went on to become the producer of Lumix digital cameras, including the lauded Panasonic Lumix S1R and Panasonic Lumix S1 full-frame mirrorless cameras.
 Panasonic teamed up with Leica to create full-frame mirrorless lenses, resulting in Lumix Leica lenses.

-These days, it’s tough to find a camera brand that isn’t investing heavily in mirrorless tech–unless you look at Pentax, that is.
+These days, it’s tough to find a camera brand that isn’t investing heavily in mirrorless tech–unless you look at Pentax.

 While Canon and Nikon struggle to catch up to Sony’s mirrorless lineups, Pentax stubbornly remains a producer of full-frame and medium-format DSLRs, including the Pentax K-1 and the Pentax 645 series.